StatSocAus/tutorial_highd_vis/README.md

 This is for scientists and data science practitioners who regularly work with high-dimensional data and are interested in learning how to better visualise this data.

-**Presenter**: Dianne Cook is Professor of Business Analytics at Monash University in Melbourne, Australia.
+**Presenter**: Dianne Cook is Professor of Statistics at Monash University in Melbourne, Australia.
 She is a world leader in data visualisation, especially the visualisation of high-dimensional data using tours with low-dimensional projections, and projection pursuit.
 She also works on bridging the gap between exploratory graphics and statistical inference.
 Di is a Fellow of the American Statistical Association, past editor of the Journal of Computational and Graphical Statistics, and the R Journal, elected Ordinary Member of the R Foundation, and elected member of the International Statistical Institute.

 ## Structure of tutorial